Skip to main content

 Projected draft position: Round 7

-Richardson appeared in this column last season.
+Richardson appeared in this column last year.
 Even though we didn't get a long look at him before his season ended due to injury, I felt confident enough in what I saw to double down.
 This year's price isn't as favorable, but it still feels like Richardson is being drafted at his floor.

 If his performance early in 2023 were stretched across a full season, Richardson would have been in the top four among quarterbacks in rushing yards.
 He also led the Colts in goal-line carries during the four games he played.
 Having to share the ground game with Jonathan Taylor will put a dent in Richardson's opportunities, but he will still be a focal point of the rushing attack.
 If he can just be competent as a passer, a top-five season is very much in play.